FMCG Data Extraction Service for Retail Market Intelligence

 Integrations and Delivery

 Delivery formats and destinations are confirmed during scoping.
 Projects may support CSV, Excel, JSON, and API integration where agreed.
-Database, warehouse, and BI-ready delivery should be confirmed before publishing or selling those options for a specific engagement.
+Database, warehouse, and BI-ready delivery should be confirmed for each engagement.

 Teams often combine FMCG data workflows with grocery delivery collection, ecommerce extraction, and custom pipeline work depending on the use case.